 1948-1950 Armed forces, South and North engage in border conflicts.

 1950 June 25 North Korean forces invade South Korea, starting the Korean War.
-DPRK is supported by China and the Soviet Union.
+China and the Soviet Union supported the DPRK in their efforts to unify the peninsula by force.

-1950 June 27 the UN Security Council passes Resolution 83 recommending member states provide military assistance to South Korea.
+1950 June 27 the UN Security Council passed Resolution 83 recommending member states to provide military assistance to South Korea.
 UN Forces would include 28 nations, the largest forces from the United States.

 Armistice

-1953 July 27 After 2 years of ongoing negotiations, an armistice agreement is finally reached, divided Korea along the 38th parallel again.
-Although the armistice agreement includes a provision for continued peace talks, there has not been a final peace accord ending the war.
-2.5 million deaths are recorded for the Korean War.
+1953 July 27 After 2 years of negotiations, an armistice agreement was finally reached, dividing Korea along the 38th parallel, yet again.
+Although the armistice agreement included a provision for continued peace talks, there has not yet been a final peace accord that would officially end the war.
+2.5 million deaths are recorded in the Korean War.
 North and South Korea remain divided for over 70 years.

 Revised March 8, 2018